gix-mkrspc/gix-mkrfridays-iot/README.md

 # Local Control (via ESPHome)

 ## Upon Completion
-By completing this project you will have a device which can wave 👋 when it’s virtual button is pressed via its website.
+By completing this project you will have a device which can wave 👋 when its virtual button is pressed via its website.

 ## Components
 - NodeMCU WiFi development board *1